-- Encumbrances are recognized as valid and proper charges against budget appropriations in the year in which the purchase order is issued, and, accordingly, encumbrances outstanding at year end are reflected in budgetary reports as expenditures in the current year but are shown as assignments of fund balance on a GAAP basis. - In accordance with GASB Statement No. 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance, the Town reports on-behalf contributions made by the State of Connecticut Teachers' Retirement System for Pension and OPEB as revenue and expenditures for GAAP purposes only. - State Excess Cost Student Based grant is credited against the Board of Education's operating budget. - Activities of Debt Management Fund are not budgeted with General Fund, but reported on a GAAP basis with General Fund in accordance with GASB Statement No. 54.
+- Encumbrances are recognized as valid and proper charges against budget appropriations in the year in which the purchase order is issued, and, accordingly, encumbrances outstanding at year end are reflected in budgetary reports as expenditures in the current year but are shown as assignments of fund balance on a GAAP basis. - The Town reports on-behalf contributions made by the State of Connecticut Teachers' Retirement System for Pension and OPEB as revenue and expenditures for GAAP purposes only. - State Excess Cost Student Based grant is credited against the Board of Education's operating budget. - Activities of Debt Management Fund are not budgeted with General Fund, but reported on a GAAP basis with General Fund in accordance with GASB Statement No. 54.